indygreg/PyOxidizer/docs/oxidized_importer_resource_files.rst

 ``subdir/resource.txt``.
 The relative paths always use ``/`` as the directory separator, even on Windows.

-``ResourceReader`` instances are bound to a specific Python package: that's how they are defined.
-When a PyOxidizer ``ResourceReader`` receives the name of a resource, it performs a simple lookup in the global resources index.
+``OxidizedFinder.get_resource_reader()`` returns instances of ``OxidizedResourceReader``.
+Each instance is bound to a specific Python
+package: that's how they are defined.
+When an ``OxidizedResourceReader`` receives the name of a resource, it performs a simple lookup in the global resources index.
 If the string key is found, it is used.
-Otherwise, PyOxidizer assumes the resource doesn't exist.
+Otherwise, it is assumed the resource doesn't exist.

-The ``ResourceReader.contents()`` method will return a list of all keys in the internal resources index.
+The ``OxidizedResourceReader.contents()`` method will return a list of all keys in the internal resources index.

-PyOxidizer's ``ReaderResource`` works the same way for in-memory and filesystem-relative :ref:`packaging_resource_locations` because internally both use the same index of resources to drive execution: only the location of the resource content varies.
+``OxidizedResourceReader`` works the same way for in-memory and filesystem-relative :ref:`packaging_resource_locations` because internally both use the same index of resources to drive execution: only the location of the resource content varies.

-PyOxidizer's implementation varies from the standard library filesystem-based implementation in the following ways:
+``OxidizedResourceReader``'s implementation varies from the standard library filesystem-based implementation in the following ways:

-* ``ResourceReader.contents()`` will return keys from the package's resources dictionary, not all the files in the same directory as the underlying Python package (the standard library uses ``os.listdir()``).
+* ``OxidizedResourceReader.contents()`` will return keys from the package's resources dictionary, not all the files in the same directory as the underlying Python package (the standard library uses ``os.listdir()``).
-  PyOxidizer will therefore return resource names in sub-directories as long as those sub-directories aren't themselves Python packages.
+  ``OxidizedResourceReader`` will therefore return resource names in sub-directories as long as those sub-directories aren't themselves Python packages.
-* Resources must be explicitly registered with PyOxidizer as such in order to be exposed via the resources API.
+* Resources must be explicitly registered with ``OxidizedFinder`` as such in order   to be exposed via the resources API.
 By contrast, the filesystem-based   importer - relying on ``os.listdir()`` - will expose all files in a directory as a resource.
 This includes ``.py`` files.
-* ``ResourceReader.is_resource()`` will return ``True`` for resource names containing a slash.
-Contrast with Python's, which returns ``False`` (even though you can open a resource with ``ResourceReader.open_resource()`` for the same path).
-PyOxidizer's behavior is more consistent.
+* ``OxidizedResourceReader.is_resource()`` will return ``True`` for resource names containing a slash.
+Contrast with Python's, which returns ``False`` (even though you can open a resource with ``ResourceReader.open_resource()`` for the same path). ``OxidizedResourceReader``'s behavior is more consistent.

 .. _resource_loader_support:

 Support for ``ResourceLoader``
 ==============================

-PyOxidizer's importer implements the deprecated ``ResourceLoader`` interface and ``get_data(path)`` will return ``bytes`` instances for registered resources or raise ``OSError`` on request of an unregistered resource.
+``OxidizedFinder`` implements the deprecated ``ResourceLoader`` interface and ``get_data(path)`` will return ``bytes`` instances for registered resources or raise ``OSError`` on request of an unregistered resource.